 Our online assessments are mobile friendly, however we would strongly recommend you complete on a desktop in full screen mode.
 We would also recommend you use Chrome, Internet Explorer version 11 or later, Safari or Firefox and disable pop up blockers before you start.

 No, our online assessments are not timed, and you can take as long as feels comfortable.
 We anticipate assessments will take approximately 60-90 minutes and although the assessment is time recorded, the time taken does not factor in the final result.

 We would recommend you complete the assessments in one sitting.
 If your internet connection fails during the assessment, when you are able to access the assessment again, you will be able to pick up where you left off.

 During the Assessment Centre, there will be both assessed and unassessed sessions.
-We evaluate a range of skills across a number of different exercises including a paired exercise, some assessments using online immersive exercises and a strengths-based interview.
-Before you join your Virtual Assessment Centre, you will be asked to do some short research on a business relevant topic so that you can discuss with your assessor during the session (please note, this is not a presentation!).
+We evaluate a range of skills across several different exercises including a paired exercise, online immersive exercises, and a strengths-based interview.
+Before you join your Virtual Assessment Centre, you will be asked to do some short research on a business relevant topic so that you can discuss with your assessor during the session (please note, this is not a presentation).
 You will also have the opportunity to meet other Accenture employees to gain insights into life and work at Accenture and to answer any questions that you may have.

-Please note, whilst we use some digital exercises during the assessment centre, assessments are reviewed by a recruiter and not automated decision making.
+Please note, whilst we use some digital exercises during the assessment centre, assessments are reviewed by a recruiter and not by automated decision making.